vishalvisd/react-validator/README.md

 ***Purpose***

-To make task of validation fields on UI a lot simple.
+To make task of validating fields on UI (client side validation) a lot simple.

 ***Install***